RodrigoScola/vscode-text-objects/README.md

 ![VSCode Text Objects Demo](./docs/demo.gif)

+## Changing Keybinds

+To change your keybinds, you need to update your `vscode-textobjects.keybindings` or `vscode-textobjects.vimKeybindings` to the shortcut you want.
+Then execute the command `vscode-textobjects.generateKeybinds` or `vscode-textobjects.generateVimKeybinds`.
+Copy and paste the output on your vscode keybinds (`Preferences: Open Keyboard shortcuts (JSON)`) or on your global `settings.json` vim keybinds.

 <div >

 If you enjoy this extension, consider supporting it.
 You can donate it on ko-fi or paypal directly.
 It will encourage me to make more extensions and make them better and better!